Hammarberg/c2/README.md

 ```
 Note that ORG is evaluated at the beginning of the line before any opcode is counted.
 This can differ from some older assemblers where ORG was evaluated after the intial opcode,
 ### Relocation with ORG pointer
-The ORG pointer contains two internal cursors.
-One is write location and the other is address location.
+The ORG pointer contains two internal pointers.
+One is the write pointer and the other is the address pointer.
 Normally these are set to one and the same address.
-To assemble code with absolute adressing mode for another location than the writing cursor, use the relocation ORG pointer mode.
+It's possible to assemble code with absolute adressing another location to the current writing pointer.

-Syntax: `@ = <label/address> \[,relocation label/address\]`
+Syntax: `@ = <write address> [,addressing address]`

 Example: `@ = @, $0200`

 This would keep writing to the current ORG but change addressing as it would be located at $0200.
-To reset the addressing cursor, just assign ORG to itself with one argument like: @ = @
+To reset the addressing cursor, just assign ORG to itself with one argument like: `@ = @`
 ## Labels
 Labels repressent an address.
-Labels are global in the assembly namespace, must to be unique and declared first in a line.
+Labels are global in the assembly namespace, must to be unique and declared first on a line.

 Syntax: `<name>:`